 Having an exact location is the only way we can determine the legal requirements for your drone shots!
 Precision Aerial Filmworks now utilizes the FAA’s LAANC system.
 LAANC is the Low Altitude Authorization and Notification Capability.
 It directly supports UAS integration into the airspace.

-So when trying to determine if your location will work for aerials, please have location addresses available and contact a professional Drone Operator at Miami's best Drone company - Precision Aerial Filmworks!
+So when trying to determine if your location will work for aerials, please have location addresses available and contact a professional FAA certified drone operator at Precision Aerial Filmworks!